code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-consumer-producer-example.md

   broker-url: tcp://localhost:61616
 ```

 The `JmsTemplate` was originally designed to be used in combination with a J2EE container where the container would provide the necessary pooling of the JMS resources.
-As we are running this example on Spring Boot, we will wrap `ActiveMQConnectionFactory` using Spring's `CachingConnectionFactory` in order to still have the benefit of caching of sessions, connections and producers as well as automatic connection recovery.
+As we are running this example on Spring Boot, we will wrap `ActiveMQConnectionFactory` using Spring's `CachingConnectionFactory` in order to still have the benefit of caching of sessions, connections, and producers as well as automatic connection recovery.

 ``` java
 package com.codenotfound.jms.producer;